vettorefburana/Run-Rstudio-Server-from-Docker/README.md

 Run with proxy:
 ---------------------------------------------------------------------------------------------------------------------------------

-1) To run the container behind a corporate proxy, go to Docker Desktop under Settings -> Resources -> Proxies and input your proxy with the form
+To run the container behind a corporate proxy:

+1) Go to Docker Desktop under Settings -> Resources -> Proxies and input your proxy with the form

  ```rb